cat-cfs/cbm3_aws/README.md

-# nir_aws
+# cbm3_aws

-Scripts and commands for deploying and running NIR Uncertainty analysis on AWS
+Scripts and commands for deploying and running CBM3 simulations on AWS

 ## Instance Requirements